robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 55**

-55. Which of the following is a template that contains the software configuration tolaunch an ec2 instance?
+55. Which of the following is a template that contains the software configuration to launch an ec2 instance?
 *  A. EBS Volumes
 *  B. AMI
 *  C. EC2 Snapshot